javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 As it was said before, the `?.` immediately stops ("short-circuits") the evaluation if the left part doesn't exist.

-So, if there are any further function calls or operations to the right of stopped `?.`, they don't occur.
+So, if there are any further function calls or operations to the right of `?.`, they won't be made.

 For instance: